- Electric Generation Byproducts

 JEA continues to diversify its electric generation portfolio with the addition of renewable energy resources.
 JEA’s aim is to have up to 30 percent of energy provided to JEA’s customers from carbon-neutral sources by 2030.
 The table below outlines the mix of fuels used to deliver reliable electricity to our customers.

-1Source: JEA Fiscal Year 2018 Annual Report ending in September 2018 adjusted for the renewable breakout.
+1Source: JEA Annual Report and Rating Agency presentation; adjusted for the renewable breakout.

 2Renewables include JEA Solar and methane gas, but does not include renewable generation whose environmental attributes have been sold as Renewable Energy Credits (RECs) to benefit JEA customers.